Reynolda Historic District

 Reynolda Historic District is a 178 acre national historic district located on Reynolda Road in Winston-Salem, North Carolina.
 It includes work by Charles Barton Keen and by landscape architect Thomas Warren Sears.
 The listing includes twenty-two contributing buildings and one other contributing structure.
 It includes Reynolda House, Reynolda Gardens, Reynolda Village, and Reynolda Presbyterian Church.
 The district was once part of a larger, self-sufficient country estate conceived and developed by R. J. Reynolds, founder of the R. J. Reynolds Tobacco Company.
+The district is adjacent to the Wake Forest University campus.
+The namesake road goes through the Reynolda Historic District, with Silas Creek Parkway bypassing it.

 It was listed on the National Register of Historic Places in 1980.